tonyrunqihuang/CMU-18662-project/README.md

 # CMU 18662 Course Project - Multi-Agent Reinforcement Learning with Continuous Actions

+# TODO

+1. Update on results sections in README
+2. Final paper and presentation

 # Usage

 Training and evaluation is simple and straightforward, please use the following commands: